stkdiretto/bus-router/README.md

  * Allow passing of simplification option through the command line
  * Write documentation on how to group trips with the same journey pattern and give them at least a temporary common headsign
- * Write documentation on how to download OSM map extracts for your area, setting up your own OSRM with transit routing profile